 \subsection{GraspNet}

-\textbf{Architecture} With the assumption of hands full constrained by a contact map, we adopt a one-to-one mapping function for getting the grasping pose from the generated contact from the first stage.
-As shown in the Figure \ref{fig.graspnet}, the model takes an object point cloud $O$ and its generated (or reconstructed) contact $C'$ as the input to predict the hand mesh for the grasping pose, which is represented by the MANO model~\citep{romero2017embodied}.
-Specifically, we employ a PointNet~\citep{qi2017pointnet} to extract the feature, and then use a MLP with four hidden layers to regress the MANO parameters.
-Given the parameters, the MANO model forms a differentiable layer which outputs the hand mesh $M$.
+With the assumption of hands full constrained by a contact map, we adopt a mapping function to get the grasping pose from the generated contact from the first stage.
+As shown in Figure \ref{fig.graspnet}, the model takes an object point cloud $O$ and its generated (or reconstructed) contact $C'$ as the input to predict the hand mesh for the grasping pose, which is represented by the MANO model~\cite{romero2017embodied}.
+Specifically, we employ a PointNet~\cite{qi2017pointnet} to extract the feature and then use an MLP with four hidden layers to regress the MANO parameters.
+Given the parameters, the MANO model forms a differentiable layer that outputs the hand mesh $M$.

-During the training period, we use both ground truth and reconstructed contact map to train the GraspNet.
+During the training period, we use both ground truth and reconstructed contact maps to train the GraspNet.
 During inference, we only use the generated contact map to predict the grasp mesh.
 Both reconstructed and generated contact maps are from the ContactCVAE model in the first stage.